 Noting that Singapore has the best math students on the planet, he asked Dr. Tate-Nichols, "Why don't you just take the Singapore program or the program for another country and use it?"

 Quite rightly, Tate-Nichols pointed out that it is not as simple as that.
-I have written elsewhere my thoughts on Singapore math, after experiencing it for several years.
+I have written elsewhere my thoughts on Singapore math, after experiencing the results of it for several years.

 Part of the debate in the meeting centred around whether it is more important to teach concepts or mathematical facts and whether there is enough time to do justice to either.

 ... much more professional development is needed for teachers

 Yes- the cycle of bad mathematics experiences is best broken at the teacher level.